 Deputy Chief of Mission, U.S. Embassy London; Foreign Service Officer & Former U.S. Ambassador, U.S. Department of State - U.S. Embassy, Senegal & Guinea-Bissau; Diplomat-in-Residence, University of California-Berkeley

 MPP, Class of 2003

-Lewis Lukens has been the US Ambassador to the Republics of Senegal and Guinea-Bissau since 2011.
-In that capacity he provides executive leadership to the largest US Embassy in Francophone Africa.
-Prior to this posting he served as Deputy Assistant Secretary of State and Executive Director of the State Department’s Executive Secretariat from 2008-2011, responsible for all logistical, fiscal, and travel support for Secretary Clinton and other State Department principals.
-From 2005-2008 he served as US Consul General in Vancouver, British Columbia, managing the full range of US bilateral relations with Western Canada.
+Lewis Lukens is currently the Deputy Chief of Mission, U.S. Embassy London.
+He is the former U.S. Ambassador to the Republics of Senegal and Guinea-Bissau.
+In that capacity he provided executive leadership to the largest U.S. Embassy in Francophone Africa.
+Prior to that posting he served as Deputy Assistant Secretary of State and Executive Director of the State Department’s Executive Secretariat from 2008-2011, responsible for all logistical, fiscal, and travel support for Secretary Clinton and other State Department principals.
+From 2005-2008 he served as U.S. Consul General in Vancouver, British Columbia, managing the full range of U.S. bilateral relations with Western Canada.
 A career member of the Senior Foreign Service, he has served also in Cote d’Ivoire, China, Australia, Ireland, and Iraq, as well as multiple tours in the State Department and the White House.